Thursday 6 June 2024

 Costume Design by Danilo Donati

-Donati's most striking costumes were designed for Nicoletta Braschi as Dora Orefice, the wife of Benigni's Jewish waiter.
-Braschi is first seen wearing a white dress and bolera jacket with orange and green lining around the collar, pockets and cuffs.
+It is Braschi who gets to wear most of the film's standout costumes; Braschi is first seen wearing a white dress and bolera jacket with orange and green lining around the collar, pockets and cuffs.

 Braschi's next costume, worn when Dora is watching opera, is a black patterned jacket with glittery lining on the lapels, worn with a small hat also encrusted with similar ornamentation, and worn with a plain black skirt.